Isolated Suborders and their Application to Counting Closure Operators: Isolated Suborders

-To show that $S_{12}$ is indeed an isolated suborder we pick arbitrary $s_{12}\in S_{12}$ and $x\notin S_{12}$ such that $s_{12}\ord x$ holds.
+To show that $S_{12}$ is indeed an isolated suborder, we pick arbitrary $s_{12}\in S_{12}$ and $x\notin S_{12}$ such that $s_{12}\ord x$ holds.
 In the case $s_{12}\in S_2$ we obtain $x\revord\top_{S_2}=\top_{S_{12}}$ because $S_2$ is an isolated suborder, so let us now assume that $s_{12}\in S_1$ holds.
 Due to the properties of $S_1$, we have here $x\revord\top_{S_1}$.
 Knowing this, we can deduce $x\revord\top_{S_2}$ from $\top_{S_1}\in S_2$ and $x\notin S_2$.
 The case $x\ord s_{12}$ can be treated by a symmetric argumentation. \end{proof}

-An easy observation is now that $S_1\cup S_2$ is an isolated suborder with bottleneck provided that $S_1$ and $S_2$ are isolated suborders with bottlenecks.
+An easy observation now is that $S_1\cup S_2$ is an isolated suborder with bottleneck provided that $S_1$ and $S_2$ are isolated suborders with bottlenecks.
 Moreover, if $S_1$ and $S_2$ are nontrivial summit isolated suborders with $\top_{S_1}=\top_{S_2}$ then $S_1\cup S_2$ is also a nontrivial summit isolated suborder with greatest element $\top_{S_1}$ (or, equivalently, greatest element $\top_{S_2}$).
-This shows the following theorem together with Lemma~\ref{lem:unionNotDisjointIso}:
+This, together with Lemma~\ref{lem:unionNotDisjointIso}, proves the following theorem:

-\begin{thm} Let $(S,\ord)$ be an ordered set. \begin{enumerate} \item[1.]
-Two distinct inclusion-maximal isolated suborders with bottleneck of $(S,\ord)$ are disjoint. \item[2.]
-For every $s\in\mymax{S}$, there is at most one nontrivial inclusion-maximal summit isolated suborder with $s$ as greatest element. \end{enumerate} \end{thm}
+\begin{thm} Let $(S,\ord)$ be an ordered set. \begin{enumerate}[1.] \item Two distinct inclusion-maximal isolated suborders with bottleneck of $(S,\ord)$ are disjoint. \item For every $s\in\mymax{S}$, there is at most one nontrivial inclusion-maximal summit isolated suborder with $s$ as greatest element. \end{enumerate} \end{thm}

 The next lemma establishes a connection between isolated suborders in an ordered set and a quotient of this order, induced by an isolated suborder.